-A dedicated Breast MRI is the most sensitive breast imaging test available.
-When used with conventional mammography, breast MRI can provide valuable information for the detection and characterization of breast disease.
+A breast MRI is the most sensitive breast imaging test available.
+When used with conventional mammography, breast MRI can provide valuable information for detecting and characterizing breast disease.

-Breast MRI has been known to detect small breast cancers that cannot be seen by mammography.
+Breast MRI has been known to detect small breast cancers that mammography cannot see.
 MRI provides an excellent way to image dense breast tissue, which can sometimes make it difficult to see through on mammograms.

 - Screen for cancer for women that are at high risk for developing breast cancer